gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.4.3.0 2015-01-22 Added exit button to main script, closes #15. v22.4.2.0 2015-01-22 Changed all event handlers names from forms to the standard format 'ObjectCaller_EventName', closes #89. v22.4.1.0 2015-01-22 Numbering schematics now notifies Altium that schematics need saving, closes #94.
+v22.4.3.1 2015-01-22 Made note that pushing project parameters is redundant with an AD13 update, closes #99.
+Moved 'Checks' section into 'Project' section in README.
+Added info to the statistics section of the README.
+Added image of 'PCB Stats' script in action to the README. v22.4.3.0 2015-01-22 Added exit button to main script, closes #15. v22.4.2.0 2015-01-22 Changed all event handlers names from forms to the standard format 'ObjectCaller_EventName', closes #89. v22.4.1.0 2015-01-22 Numbering schematics now notifies Altium that schematics need saving, closes #94.